bonewolf22/Mortals-A-Chronicles-of-Darkness-Character-Builder/README.md

 Click **Print / Save as PDF** in the toolbar.
 Your browser's print dialog opens — choose **Save as PDF** and set paper size to **Letter**.
 All interactive controls are hidden; only the character sheet content prints.

+This feature currently isn't perfect and is slated for improvement in a future version.

 ---

 ## Saving characters

 Characters are saved in your **browser's local storage** — no account or server required.
 This means:

-- Saves are private and never leave your device
+- Saves are local to your device
 - Saves are tied to the browser you use.
 A character saved in Chrome on your laptop won't appear in Firefox or on your phone
 - To move a character between browsers or devices, use **Export sheet** to download a JSON file, then **Import sheet** on the other browser